 How to make this your greenest school year yet

-But with us all trying to do our bit for the environment, how can we make school supplies shopping a bit more eco-friendly?
+With us all trying to do our bit for the environment, you might be looking to make school supplies shopping a bit more eco-friendly.

 We look at six easy swaps that will help to make this new school term your greenest yet.